openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 > REQUIRED.
 The stream whose status is being queried.

-On receiving a valid request the Event Transmitter responds with a 200 OK response containing a [JSON][RFC7159] object with the following attributes:
+On receiving a valid request, the Event Transmitter responds with a 200 OK response containing a [JSON][RFC7159] object with the following attributes:

 status

-> A string whose value MUST be one of the values described below.
+> REQUIRED.
+A string whose value MUST be one of the values described below.

 reason